-Getting the Apache ZooKeeper connection string using the AWS CLI
+Getting the Apache ZooKeeper connection string using the AWS CLI aws kafka describe-cluster --cluster-arn ClusterArn

-- 1. If you don't know the Amazon Resource Name (ARN) of your cluster, you can find it by listing all the clusters in your account.
-For more information, see the section called "List clusters". - To get the Apache ZooKeeper connection string, along with other information about your cluster, run the following command, replacing ClusterArn with the ARN of your cluster.
+- If you don't know the Amazon Resource Name (ARN) of your cluster, you can find it by listing all the clusters in your account.
+For more information, see the section called "List clusters". - 2.
+To get the Apache ZooKeeper connection string, along with other information about your cluster, run the following command, replacing ClusterArn with the ARN of your cluster.